influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 counter, and instance names, see the help in the Windows Performance Monitor app.

+### Schema

+*Measurement name* is specified per performance object or `win_perf_counters` by default.

+*Tags:*

+- source - computer name, as specified in the `Sources` parameter.
+Name `localhost` is translated into the host name
+- objectname - normalized name of the performance object
+- instance - instance name, if performance object supports multiple instances, otherwise omitted

+*Fields* are counters of the performance object.
+The field name is normalized counter name.

 ### Plugin wide

 Plugin wide entries are underneath `[[inputs.win_perf_counters]]`.